Article VIII - Elections and Vacancies

 A. Election Procedures.
 Statewide, Regional and Local officer elections shall be governed by the Election Rules.

-B. Statewide and Regional Elections.16 17 Voting in statewide and regional elections shall be by secret ballot by MAPE members.
+B. Statewide and Regional Elections.
+Voting in statewide and regional elections shall be by secret ballot by MAPE members.
 The term shall be two years and until a successor is elected or appointed as provided in the MAPE Constitution, Bylaws, and Election Rules.
 Statewide and Regional Officers shall be eligible to serve for no more than three consecutive terms in the same office.
-Regional Directors in even numbered Regions shall be elected in even numbered years18; Regional Directors in odd numbered Regions shall be elected in odd numbered years.19
+Regional Directors in even numbered Regions shall be elected in even numbered years; Regional Directors in odd numbered Regions shall be elected in odd numbered years. *Term limits apply even if terms of office are extended due to change in election timing.

 D. Board of Trustees.
 Elections shall be conducted as prescribed in the Bylaws, Article XV.